StanfordVL/GibsonEnv/README.md

 The easiest way to install Gibson is to use the precompiled version, stored on pip.
 This version only works on Linux machines.
 Remember to install CUDA Toolkit before using Gibson.

-**NB:** The pip version is not available for python2.7, please build Gibson from source.
 ```
 pip install gibson
 ```